-Resume templates, on the other hand, are handy and helpful document.
+Resume samples, on the other hand, are a handy and helpful document.
 These are pre-created documents with a standard format.
 We know how tough it can be in terms of a job application.
-There are various things to prepare, especially when you’re into IT job seeking.
+There are various things to prepare, especially when you’re in IT job seeking.
 So, to loosen up the tenacious preparation for a bit, how about you check out these IT resume templates that we have.
 This will help you a lot, for sure.

 Professional IT Resumes

 Sample Professional IT Resume